Tap by Wattpad — A new way to experience interactive stories

-We conducted content specific focus groups to test out content ranging from horror, comedy and romance to measure how people perceived reading these stories on Tap.
-Our insights informed our focus on production for stories that rated highly with the group.
+We conducted content specific focus groups to test out story genres ranging from horror, comedy and romance to measure peoples perception to reading them on Tap.
+We focused on producing content that resonated best with our users.

 Iterating as we learn

-Facilitating brainstorm and sketching workshops allow team engagement and breadth of ideas being shared.
-I was able to take lessons learned and insights from our ongoing research and implement solutions throughout the release
+I facilitating brainstorm and sketching workshops which allowed team engagement and breadth of ideas being shared.
+I was able to take lessons learned and insights from our ongoing research and implement solutions throughout the release cycles

 Brainstorming session on the future of storytelling